How to Freeze Raspberries & More for Fresh Berries All Year

 Do you need to wash raspberries before freezing?

-If you want to wash your berries before freezing, lay them out on kitchen towels to dry before putting them on the freezer tray.
-This will reduce how much they stick to each other and the parchment paper.
+Technically, you should wash your fruit before freezing.
+Without even considering germs, there’s dust, pollen, and other things on berries just from growing outside.
+However, if you wash berries before freezing, they will generally just stick to the parchment paper instead of rolling off smoothly unless you allow them to dry all the way.
+So it’s a great idea to lay them out on kitchen towels (paper towels work just fine too) to dry before putting them on the freezer tray.
+This simple process will reduce how much they stick to each other and the parchment paper.

 Can you freeze golden raspberries?

-If you are lucky enough to have excess golden raspberries, they can store well in the freezer or make a batch of Golden Raspberry Jam!
+If you are lucky enough to have excess golden raspberries, they store well in the freezer or make a batch of Golden Raspberry Jam!

 Can you freeze black raspberries?